rancher/rke2/docs/known_issues.md

 ## Control Groups V2

+RKE2 >v1.19.5 ships with `containerd` v1.4.x or later, hence should run on cgroups v2 capable systems.
-Linux distributions, more and more, are shipping with kernels and userspaces that support cgroups v2, e.g. since Fedora 31.
-However, at the time of this writing, the `containerd` that is built and shipped with RKE2 is a 1.3.x fork (with back-ported SELinux commits from 1.4.x) which does not support cgroups v2.
+Older versions (< 1.19.5) is shipped with containerd 1.3.x fork (with back-ported SELinux commits from 1.4.x) which does not support cgroups v2 and requires a little up-front configuration:
-Until RKE2 ships with `containerd` v1.4.x running it on cgroups v2 capable systems requires a little up-front
-configuration:

 Assuming a `systemd`-based system, setting the [systemd.unified_cgroup_hierarchy=0](https://www.freedesktop.org/software/systemd/man/systemd.html#systemd.unified_cgroup_hierarchy) kernel parameter will indicate to systemd that it should run with hybrid (cgroups v1 + v2) support.